Script from Spectre of the Future Accused

 In evaluating my guilt or innocence it is now your job to be an Early Distant Warning System yourself – to channel what an artist takes a lifetime of commitment to develop.

 [With contempt and disgust] But let’s be clear; this charge does not apply to the Lead Prosecutor.
 He is no artist.
 He stands firmly on wrong side of history whether he knows it or not.
 He only looks back while he claims to walk forward.

 I don’t think the framer of this indictment drew it up as a monument to his art, I think he drew it up as a monument to his artfulness.
 And that’s the political mess we are all in now together isn’t it?
 Artfulness has supplanted art, surface has triumphed over meaning, magical thinking has buried science, lies have trumped truth [emphasis on trumped].

-Indeed, I recall that Marshall McLuhan published a wonderful little cartoon of Alice in Wonderland in one of his books, and it’s very relevant today:
+Indeed, I recall that Marshall McLuhan published a wonderful little cartoon of Alice in Wonderland in one of his books, and it’s very relevant to my case today:

 “Now for the evidence,” said the King, “and then the sentence.”

 “No!” said the Queen, “first the sentence, and then the evidence!”